 |Check your eligibility for a Home Loan here|

 Can anyone be a co-applicant?

-No, Banks and housing finance companies (HFCs) have allowed only a few specified relations to be co-applicants.
-Although, it must be noted that it is not compulsion or legal requirement to have a co-applicant.
+No, Banks and Housing Finance Companies (HFCs) have allowed only a few specified relations to be co-applicants.
+Although, it must be noted that it is not a compulsion or legal requirement to have a co-applicant.
 Banks also do not allow a minor to be a co-applicant.

 Most of the banks in our country allow a few specified relations to be co-applicants.
-Brother-brother, father-son, mother-son, husband-wife etc are acceptable combinations for borrower and co-applicant.
+Brother-brother, father-son, mother-son, husband-wife etc. are acceptable combinations to be borrowers and co-applicants.

 A brother may apply with his brother, provided, they are currently staying together and be determined to do so in the new property as well.

-One can include one’s spouse as a co-applicant for a home loan.
-His or her income will be included for working out of loan eligibility.
-In fact, from a bank’s perspective, this is an ideal situation and they would be very happy to have the husband/wife as co-applicant.
+One can include one’s spouse as a co-applicant for a Home Loan.
+His or her income will be included for working out the loan eligibility.
+In fact, from a bank’s perspective, this is an ideal situation and they would be very happy to have the husband/wife as co-applicants.

 Who cannot be co-applicant?